-Know who and how to contact the DSL and DDSL's, the Chair of Governors, and the Governor responsible for safeguarding.
+Know who and how to contact the DSL and DDSL, the Chair of Governors, and the Governor responsible for safeguarding.

-Be aware of indicators of abuse and neglect understanding that children can be at understanding that children can be at risk of harm inside and outside of the School, inside and outside of home and online.
-Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse and neglect so that staff are able to identify cases of children who may be in need of help or protection.
+Be aware of indicators of abuse, neglect and exploitation understanding that children can be at understanding that children can be at risk of harm inside and outside of the School, inside and outside of home and online.
+Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse, neglect and exploitation so that staff are able to identify cases of children who may be in need of help or protection.

-Be able to identify vulnerable learners and take action to keep them safe.
-Information or concerns about learners will be shared with the DSL where it includes those:
+Be able to identify vulnerable children and take action to keep them safe.
+Information or concerns about children will be shared with the DSL where it includes those: